MohamadThaine/PC-Graph/README.md

 5-Overlay where you can see cpu , gpu and ram stats while playing etc..

-Things i plan to add for now(may be changed):

-1-Pc Info widnow where you can see every pc info you need to know.
+6-Pc Info widnow where you can see every pc info you need to know.

 Screenshot:
 ![alt text](https://snipboard.io/vqABJV.jpg)